 X. Transferability of rights

 XI.
-Offsetting & retention
+Compensation, retention

 XIII.
-Place of performance & place of jurisdiction
+Place of execution, competent jurisdiction